Texas Influenza Awareness Day: October 1, 2016

 Exemptions to Immunization Requirements

-The DSHS Immunization Branch will be hosting the 2016 Texas Perinatal Hepatitis B Summit from July 19-20, 2016, in Austin, Texas.
-The Summit aims to bring together national and state experts on hepatitis B to share, discuss, and recommend strategies to improve immunization rates.
+2016 Texas Perinatal Hepatitis B Summit from July 19-20, 2016, in Austin, Texas.
+The Summit featured national and state experts presenting on a variety of hepatitis B topics, including recommend strategies to improve immunization rates.

-Learn More about the 2016 Perinatal Hepatitis B Summit
+Speaker presentations are available at the 2016 Perinatal Hepatitis B Summit webpage.

 Pentacel® Vaccine Delay